conradolandia/iiif-downloader/README.md

 # Download with specific size and output folder
 iiif-downloader --source "https://example.com/manifest.json" --canvas 3 --size 2048 --output "page3"
 ```

+### Filename Generation

+The downloader uses a hybrid approach combining canvas index with labels from the manifest:

+- **Hybrid naming**: If a canvas has a label, files use format `canvas-005_folio003r.jpeg` (index + label)
+- **Fallback naming**: If no label is available, files use numeric naming (`image_001.jpeg`, `image_002.jpeg`)
+- **Automatic sanitization**: Labels are automatically sanitized to be filesystem-safe
+- **Backward compatibility**: Old numeric filenames are automatically migrated to hybrid names when resuming

+Example:
+- Canvas 5 with label `"folio003r"` → saved as `canvas-005_folio003r.jpeg`
+- Canvas 10 with label `"Page 5"` → saved as `canvas-010_Page_5.jpeg`
+- Canvas 3 without label → saved as `image_003.jpeg`

+### File Size Estimation

+When servers don't provide a `Content-Length` header, the downloader estimates file size using:

+- **HEAD request**: Attempts to get Content-Length from a lightweight HEAD request
+- **Dimension-based estimation**: Estimates size from image dimensions and format (JPEG, PNG, TIFF)
+- **Adaptive estimation**: Refines size estimate as data is downloaded
+- **Progress tracking**: Shows percentage progress even when exact size is unknown

 ## Building Executable